GliozzoJ/missSNF/README.md

 The "miss-SNF" package can be installed using devtools.
 Please follow these steps:

-0. Download or clone miss-SNF package from this repository.
+0. Download from [github](https://github.com/AnacletoLAB/missSNF) or zenodo (doi:10.5281/zenodo.14945615) this repository.
+Alternatively, you can clone the repository from github using the following command:

 ```
 # Code to clone repository
 git clone https://github.com/AnacletoLAB/missSNF.git
 ```

-You can download the compressed _.zip_ file containing this repository using the "< > Code" button (decompress the folder before installation).
+You can download the compressed _.zip_ file containing this repository using the "< > Code" button in github (always decompress the folder before installation).

 1. Install devtools using: